wolfric83/MultiTwitchBot/README.md

   - Good Luck Protection - Host Selectable winner exclude system - exclude X previous winners from draw
   - Sub Luck
   - Bad Luck Protection
+  - Roll method is: 1-1000 (streamer selectable) with luck increasing the minimum roll number
+      - eg: Sub with 30% bonus plus 20% BLP would roll 501-1000
+       - fresh non-sub would roll 1-1000
   - More features to be added by demand...

 ## How to use

 MultiTwitchBot is python based.
-If you are using the pre-packaged exe, you don't have any pre-requisites other than the exe.
-(To be provided at a later date - currently executed manually by Wolfric83)
+Currently executed manually by Wolfric83

-It is recommended to grant mod permission to the bot to prevent dropped messages.
+It is recommended (but not required) to grant mod permission to the bot to prevent dropped messages.

 ### Typical use:
 Streamer invites additional hosts with **_!invitehost -TwitchName-_**

-Additional participating streams accept with **_!acceptinvite_** (Must be the most recently invited host)
+Additional participating streamers accept with **_!acceptinvite_** (Must be the most recently invited host)

 Participating streamer types **_!startraffle_**

 Viewers on any stream type <Keyword>

-... time passes as viewers enter
+... time passes as viewers enter (Bot continues to send notices to channel - these are not new raffles)

 Participating streamer types **_!closeraffle_** (optional)

-Participating streamer types **_!draw**
+Participating streamer types **_!draw_**

-  Bot announces winner into stream
+  Bot announces winner into streams

 Rinse and Repeat from **_!startraffle_**